bradfordharrison2606/blog/_posts/2024-08-09-EmblemLeif.md

 |3  | +3 | +1 | +4 |
 |6  | +5 | +1 | +4 |

-*Wearing Leif's Ring grants bonuses to HP, DEF, and most importantly **Build**.
+Wearing The Ring of the Sage Lord grants bonuses to HP, DEF, and most importantly **Build**.
 Remember back in Sigurd's profile where I said there were only 3 Emblems who passively raise Build.
 Leif is one of those Emblems and he gives the biggest Build bonus by far.
-However, his boosts to Build don't stop at his passive stats but that's for later.*
+However, his boosts to Build don't stop at his passive stats but that's for later.

 ## Sync Skills